Parenting

 - Keep laundry detergents fragrance-free.

-- Gently clean milk dribble and drool from baby’s face.
+- Gently clean milk dribble and drool from baby’s face using a damp soft cotton wool or a muslin cloth.

-- Stick to simple skincare: No extra oils or lotions unless your pediatrician says so.
+- Stick to simple skincare: no extra oils or lotions unless your pediatrician recommends.

 Sometimes it’s not acne at all, but another skin condition like eczema or an infection and your doctor can help tell the difference.